Getting StartedBuild an Extension

 Build & Sign

 When you're ready to distribute your extension, build it and sign it with your private key.
+The CLI produces a .xt file.

 # 1. Build your extension